 The cleaning droid had herded the SWAT officers toward the chandelier.
 At Holroyd’s warning, they scattered.
 Most ran for the two doorways that led into the dining room and kitchen, while a couple threw themselves over the antique couches for cover.

 Simultaneously, as if someone was waiting for the opportune moment, the Claymore mines inside the chandelier exploded.
 Claymores were directable explosives.
-They were made of concave porcelain plates with hundreds of ball bearings buried in a 680 gram wad of plastic explosive.
+Hundreds of ball bearings buried in a 680 gram wad of plastic explosive on a concave porcelain disc.
 Dali Dawson had probably bought them on the black market.
-Standing directly behind the mine, a user would be almost totally safe while anything in front of it would be shredded as if by fragmentation grenade.
+Standing directly behind the mine, a user would be almost totally safe while anything in front of it would be shredded as if by a fragmentation grenade.
 Unfortunately for the SWAT team, the chandelier wasn’t hiding just one but half a dozen of the directable mines pointed in all directions around the room.
 The effective range of the mines was fifty metres, meaning the whole area was about to be turned into a giant blender.

 “Ah, I’m hit!
 I’m hit!”
 Someone screamed.